 1. Cost-Cutting Focus

 In 2017 and the years to come, health care facilities are being forced to cut costs just to stay open.
 The Camden Group predicts that hospitals will have to cut operating costs by 10 to 20 percent in the next three to five years in order to carry on.
 Additionally, the amount of co-management agreements will increase dramatically, as these contracts can help to offset costs.
-Though there will still be jobs available for those who have completed a Master’s Degree in Health Care Administration, health care facilities will be looking for the sharpest of candidates in order to ensure safe hiring decisions.
+Though there will still be jobs available for those who have completed a health care degree, health care facilities will be looking for the sharpest of candidates in order to ensure safe hiring decisions.

 2. Health Care IT Management Professionals in Demand

 Technology is becoming increasingly important in the health care industry, as recent technological advancements have had positive impact on health care administrations, treatments and more.
 As technology brings better treatment options for patients and more efficiency to health care facilities of all sizes, IT jobs in the health care industry are booming.
 Similarly, IT managers will be carrying more responsibilities in the health care industry; not only will it be required of IT professionals to know and understand the latest technological advancements, IT management will also be tasked with making key business decisions as they apply to technology.

 3. Social Media in Health Care

 As social media grows world-wide, the use of ;social media in health care is also on the rise.
 Health care facilities are beginning to use social media networks to reach their patients and prospective patients.
 Health care facilities have joined in creating useful content like infographics, videos and slideshows for patients and the general public regarding health issues.
 Additionally, hospitals are joining social media sites to share research, news and events with both patients and employees.
 Also, more and more people are using social media to connect with others who share similar health care issues and hardships, seeking friendship and support with their circumstances.

 4. Population Health Management Strategies to Advert Readmissions